-This scholarship was established to aid young male graduating from PCC in continuing their education at a college or university.
-A committee will select female graduate(s) each year.
+This scholarship was established to aid students graduating from PCC in continuing their education at a college or university.
+A committee will select graduate(s) each year.
 Scholarships obtained, participation in activities, and general contributions to the life of the college are taken into consideration in awarding this scholarship.